tuhinc/canceller/README.md

 ## Stack

-Speaker was built on Angular.js and Node.js, and uses the HTML5 WebAudio API to read your micrphone's input data and emit a destructive noise-cancelling sound wave.
+Canceller was built on Angular.js and Node.js, and uses the HTML5 WebAudio API to read your micrphone's input data and emit a destructive noise-cancelling sound wave.

 ## Installation